Squid Time in New England

 Jigging action can be critical to success, and often you’ll have to experiment with numerous techniques until you find the right one.
 Daytime fishing usually requires a “yo-yo” jigging action, where the jig is lifted a foot or two off the bottom and allowed to free-fall.
 At night, the jig can be cast out away from shore and free-spooled until nearly out of sight, then lifted smoothly toward the surface.
 Sometimes you can score by simply jigging the lure directly below the spot where you’re standing.
 And sometimes simply allowing the jig to dangle at the end of the line works better than a more active presentation.
 Again, experimentation is key.
 If you have two people jigging at the same time, start by having each person use a different action or fish a different depth until you find the combination that works.

 There is no need to set the hook when using a squid jig, as the squid’s numerous sticky arms will become entangled on the spikes.
 Just lift the rod gently and reel steadily to keep the squid attached as you bring it to the surface.
 Once you lift the squid from the water, hold it above the surface for a few seconds so you don’t get “inked.”
 To remove the squid, jiggle it over an open cooler or bucket until it falls off the jig.

 If you plan to eat your squid, cover them with ice to better preserve them, then get them home and clean them.
-If you intend to use them as bait, place 4 to 5 squid in individual sealable bags and pop them in the freezer for use throughout the season.
+If you intend to use them as bait, place four to five squid in individual sealable bags and pop them in the freezer for use throughout the season.